mindthemath/home/content/workshops/pdes.md

 ### FEM

 Finite element method (FEM) is a numerical technique used to approximate solutions to differential equations.
 It works by dividing a complex problem into smaller, simpler parts called finite elements.
-Then, the differential equations are converted into algebraic equations that can be solved to find the approximate solution for each element.
-These solutions are then combined to obtain an overall solution for the entire problem.
-Finite element method is often used for solving partial differential equations because it allows for the approximation of solutions in a more efficient and accurate manner compared to traditional analytical methods.
+Then, the differential equations are converted into algebraic equations that can be solved to find the approximate solution for each element.These solutions are then combined to obtain an overall solution for the entire problem.

+The finite element method is often used for solving partial differential equations because it allows for the approximation of solutions in a more efficient and accurate manner compared to traditional analytical methods.
 FEM is widely used in engineering, physics, and applied mathematics.

 ## FDM

 Finite difference methods are one approach to solve partial differential equations (PDEs), including variational PDEs.
 They approximate derivatives by finite differences and convert the differential equations into algebraic equations, which can be solved numerically using a computer.

 Finite difference methods are a popular numerical method for solving partial differential equations, particularly those that are defined over a discrete grid of points.
 The method relies on approximating the derivatives of the function at each point on the grid using finite difference quotients.
 By using this approximation, the original partial differential equation can be transformed into a system of linear equations that can be solved numerically.

 Finite difference methods have a long history in numerical analysis and are particularly useful for solving problems in areas such as physics, engineering, and finance.
 However, the accuracy of the method depends heavily on the choice of discretization scheme and the size of the grid used, and careful consideration is required to ensure that the method is both accurate and computationally efficient.